OMEGA VS IWC | Full Comparison

 - 10th most recognized Swiss watchmaker in the world*

-- In 1993 IWC Schaffhausen marked their 125th anniversary with the world's most complicated mechanical wristwatch.
-It had quite a few high complications including a tourbillon, minute-repeater, split-seconds and perpetual calendar.
-It was called "II Destriero Scafusia" which translates to "The Workhorse of Shaffhausen".
+- In 1993 IWC Schaffhausen marked its 125th anniversary with the world's most complicated mechanical wristwatch.
+It had quite a few high complications including a tourbillon, minute repeater, split-seconds, and perpetual calendar.
+It was called "II Destriero Scafusia" which translates to "The Workhorse of Schaffhausen".

-- Some of their watches such as the Mark XII run on JLC based movements, another member of the Richmont Group.
+- Some of their watches such as the Mark XII run on JLC-based movements, another member of the Richmont Group.
 The IWC Ingenier designed by Gerald Genta was one of the first steel watches.
+IWC uses in-house movements in many of its watches.

-The Omega Speedmaster Professional (1957) was the first wristwatch to be on the lunar surface in the original Apollo mission.
+The Omega Speedmaster Professional (1957) was the first wristwatch to be on the lunar surface in the original Apollo missions.
 It was also instrumental in saving the crew members of the Apollo 13 mission** (see sources at the end of the article).
-Some other famous watches from Omega are the Seamaster watches that used in every 007 movie since GoldenEye featuring Pierce Brosnan.
+Some other famous watches from Omega are the Seamaster watches that used in all 007 films since GoldenEye featuring Pierce Brosnan.

 Resale Value of Omega's watches compared to IWC Schaffhausen

 Is there a difference in resale value between the two?
 I won't say a broad brush statement like "IWC and Omega are both pretty equally matched when it comes to resale value".
 It's just not that straightforward.
-Oftentimes you will find certain models such as limited editions and numbered editions that are more likely to fetch back a higher percentage of your principal cost.
-Of course, the resell value would not only depend on the model of the watch itself but the condition that the watch is in; If, when and where it was serviced as well as if it comes with all original documents and the original box.
+Oftentimes in your search, you will find certain models such as limited editions and numbered editions that are more likely to fetch back a higher percentage of your principal cost.
+Of course, the resell value would not only depend on the model of the watch itself but the condition that the watch is in; If, when, and where you had to give it in for service, as well as if it comes with all original documents and the original box.

 Who makes better watches, Omega or IWC?

 That being said, Omega is not without its own list of merits when it comes to watchmaking.
-They are a highly innovative brand and thanks to their Si14 springs and other silicone based components they have possibly the most magnetic resistant watches to call their own.
+They are a highly innovative brand and thanks to their Si14 springs and other silicone-based components they have possibly the most magnetic resistant watches to call their own.
 They have also made great leaps in terms of raising the accuracy and reliability of their watches.
-Their Master Chronometers found in the Globemaster series have unbelievable accuracy for a mechanical watch and they are certified both by COSC and METAS .
+Their Master Chronometers found in the Globemaster series and many others have unbelievable accuracy for a mechanical watch and they are certified both by COSC and METAS.
+This marks a new page in Omega's history where they can possibly one day compete with a more upper-market and popular brand; Rolex.

 If you enjoyed this comparison and feel that others would enjoy it too, please like and share it.
 Thanks!